bootcoder/tipsNtricks/README.md

 Also worth noting that sublimes ```⌘ p``` is hands down the fastest way to get around a working directory.

 ### How to search
-Possibly the most important thing you will learn here.
+Super high on the list of most important things you will learn here.

 See rule number 1.
 Any time you are leaving the keyboard you are losing time.
   - ⌘ + t -- open a new tab